 - The four wood screws provided should be replaced with appropriate fasteners for stucco, brick, concrete, or other types of sidings. - (2) A termination cap with a built-in vinyl siding standoff is highly recommended on a building with vinyl siding.
 The pilot hole will be 2 in.
 (51mm) closer to the bottom of the square than the top.
 Using a framing square, draw a 14 in. x 14 in.
 (356mm x 356mm) square around the pilot hole in the siding.
-See Figure 5.7.
+Figure 5.7.

 (NOTE: Some termination caps may cause the vent pipe to be off center on flashing).
 Ensure that proper clearances to combustible materials are maintained.
-If you are not using an approved termination cap with a built-in standoff on a building with vinyl siding, a vinyl siding standoff should be installed between the termination cap and the exterior wall (Figure 5.8).
+If you are not using an approved termination cap with a built-in standoff on a building with vinyl siding, a vinyl siding standoff should be installed between the termination cap and the exterior wall (Figure 5.99).
 Follow manufacturer's instructions for attaching the vinyl siding standoff to the horizontal termination cap.
 The vinyl siding standoff prevents excessive heat from possibly melting the vinyl siding material.
-The vent terminal cap shall not be recessed into a wall or siding.
 Remove siding from the area where the standoff will be located.